How to Make a Frittata

 • Preheat the oven to 400°F.

 • Whisk the eggs, almond milk, garlic, and salt until well combined.
 Set aside.
-Follow the instructions to make one of the vegetable variations below:
+Choose a vegetable variation.
+Follow the corresponding instructions to make it.

 • Broccoli Feta: